Hands-on Gear Review

 Manufacturer: Metolius Climbing

 The Metolius FS Mini carabiner is one of the lightest and smallest climbing-strength carabiners on the market.
-When I first saw this at the Trade Show I thought it was a keychain biner – it is that small.
-It is much smaller than the Black Diamond Oz or Trango Superfly.
-It is also lighter – 23g compared the Black Diamond Oz at 28g and the SuperFly at 30g.
+At first, we thought it was a keychain biner – it is that small.
+It is much smaller than the Black Diamond Oz or Trango SuperFly.
+It is also lighter – 23g compared the Black Diamond Oz Carabiner at 28g and the SuperFly at 30g.
 According to Metolius, the idea is that the much smaller biner will greatly reduce the bulk of climbing gear on a trad or big wall rack.
 It's a hopeful thought that suddenly that monstrous El Cap rack could be both lighter and less bulky.
 On the other hand, it could be that the biner is so small that it is harder to handle.
+The CAMP Nano 23 Carabiner is just a bit lighter and is a little bit bigger, making it a better choice if you need something that handles a little easier.
+That said, our tester still find the Nano to be quite difficult to use.

 The Black Diamond OZ, Trango Superfly, Wild Country Astro and Mad Rock Ultra-Light are all 5 to 10 percent heavier but also easier to handle.
 I find that overall the few grams extra of those three biners is worth it for having a biner that is easier to handle.
 However, the OZ and SuperFly are more expensive.
-Only the Mad Rock Ultra-light Straight is significantly less expensive and it is also a bit heavier.
+Only the Mad Rock UltraLight Bent Gate is significantly less expensive and it is also a bit heavier.
 It's a tough call with so many great light biners available.
-I'm not ready to use only this biner on my racks, but I like using it for maybe 30 percent of the biners as it does noticeably reduce bulk and weight.

 Compare top rated competitors side-by-side >